 Step 3: Appear in front of the judge.

-If you filed a motion for temporary orders, the court will set a date for a temporary order hearing.
+If you filed a motion for temporary orders regarding custody or child support, the court will set a date for a temporary order hearing.
 The temporary order you receive will stay in place until another order replaces it.
-It may be replaced by another temporary order, or by the judgment you receive after your final hearing.
+It may be replaced by another temporary order, or by the decision (judgment) you receive after your final hearing.
 Before this hearing, you may be asked to meet with a probation officer or a motion mediator.
 The mediator will try to help you and the other parent come to a temporary agreement.
-If you do reach an agreement, the judge will review it and then it will become a court order, unless the court finds that the agreement will not be in the best interests of the child.
+If you do reach an agreement, the judge will review it and then it will become a court order, unless the judge finds that the agreement will not be in the best interests of the child.

 Again, it is best to talk to a lawyer before starting this process, or at the very least have a lawyer look over your papers before you file them, so you can make sure you are not making any mistakes.
 For more information, go to MA Finding a Lawyer.